Voljega/amiga4recalbox/README.md

 Installation
 --------------
+- copy the contents of /libs into /libs
 - copy /emulateurs to /recalbox/share
 - give chmod 777 to every script files in /emulateurs
 - verify that /emulateurs/amiga/uae4arm/uae4arm has 777 rights